What is share of shelf? How to measure and improve it

 - Depth and facings

-Use cases: how retail brands improve their share of shelf
+Use cases: how retail brands improve share of shelf

-Build data-backed cases to secure more visibility. - Use Planograms Strategically
+- Negotiate shelf space with retailers: Build data-backed cases to secure more visibility.

-Design shelf layouts that optimize SKU performance and verify them through visual merchandising audits at every visit. - Deploy Merchandisers Consistently
+- Use planograms strategically: Design shelf layouts that optimize SKU performance and verify them through visual merchandising audits at every visit.

-Ensure on-ground execution matches HQ plans. - Leverage Packaging & POSM
+- Deploy merchandisers consistently: Ensure on-ground execution matches HQ plans.

-Use bold, recognizable packaging and shelf talkers to maximize impact. - Monitor with Tech
+- Leverage packaging and POSM: Use bold, recognizable packaging and shelf talkers to maximize impact.

-Book a demo with BeatRoute to see how Goal-Driven AI turns SOS into a daily rep action — from in-store execution to shelf dominance.
+BeatRoute serves 200+ enterprise customers across 20+ countries.
+Book a demo to see how Goal-Driven AI turns SOS into a daily rep action, from in-store execution to shelf dominance.

 Surya Panicker